arangodb/docs/3.5/installation-mac-osx.md

 installed as:

 ```
-/usr/local/Cellar/arangodb/3.4.0/sbin/arangod
+/usr/local/Cellar/arangodb/<VERSION>/sbin/arangod
 ```

+`<VERSION>` is a placeholder for the actual version, e.g. `3.5.0`.

-You can start the server by running the command `/usr/local/Cellar/arangodb/3.4.0/sbin/arangod &`.
+You can start the server by running the command `/usr/local/Cellar/arangodb/<VERSION>/sbin/arangod &`.

 Configuration file is located at